-- The Supplier Code of Conduct - Independent risk screening and Sustainability Assessments - Corporate Social Responsibility (CSR) audits - Embedding sustainability as standard in the procurement process further building and driving sustainability awareness and performance.
-In addition, all IAG GBS employees have sustainability targets embedded as part of their performance objectives.
+- The Supplier Code of Conduct

+- Independent risk screening and Sustainability Assessments

+- Corporate Social Responsibility (CSR)

+audits

+- Embedding sustainability as standard in the procurement process

 The Supplier Code of Conduct clarifies the standards of behaviour expected from all 13,000 suppliers working with any part of our business across every category and emphasises the importance and requirements of our sustainability journey.
 It has already been issued to the existing supply chain and integrated into the new supplier onboarding process.